geo-python/site/source/lessons/L1/exercise-1.rst

 Time to start coding!

-1. Get the recipe by accepting our first `GitHub Classroom for the Exercise 1 <https://classroom.github.com/a/8GzFdvOv>`__ (click the link).
+1. Get the recipe by accepting our first `GitHub Classroom for the Exercise 1 <https://classroom.github.com/a/8GzFdvOv>`__ (click on the link).

-    *After accepting the assignment, you are directed to your personal Exercise 1 repository (for example: Exercise-1-VuokkoH), which is a private version of the exercise only visible to you and the course instructors.
+    *After accepting the assignment, you are directed to your personal Exercise 1 repository (for example: Exercise-1-VuokkoH).
 This repository contains the instructions for doing the coding parts of Exercise 1.*

 2. Launch a new JupyterLab instance from the launch button above - we do the cooking in there

     *You can use either binder or CSC Notebooks.
-Just remember to save your work!*
+Remember to save your work ;) !*

 3. Download your solution, and upload it to GitHub.com into your personal Exercise-1 repository.